-Videos Of Thanksgiving 2017 Traffic Will Make You Super Excited To Drive Home This Year
+Videos Of Insane Traffic For Thanksgiving 2017 Will Make You Super Excited To Drive Home

 Holiday travel tends to be less than leisurely.
 You've got traffic, long airport lines, and then (unfortunately) more traffic.
 The double bummer is that due to most people's schedules, there is no surefire way to avoid it.
 If you haven't left for your holiday yet, then take a look at these videos of Thanksgiving 2017 traffic, and prepare yourself for the worst.